Ssumday

-Kim Chan-ho better known as Ssumday, is a South Korean retired professional League of Legends player.
+Kim Chan-ho better known as Ssumday, is a South Korean professional League of Legends coach and former player who is the head coach of HANJIN BRION Challengers.
 Ssumday began his professional career in Korea on KT Rolster as their toplaner, before moving to North America where he spent a year with Team Dignitas, after which he signed with 100 Thieves in 2018.
 Ssumday won his first domestic championship in 2021 after eight splits with the team.

-Professional career
+Playing career

 KT Rolster

 Ssumday joined KT Rolster Bullets in early 2013 as their toplaner.
 The team had moderate success, placing third in Winter and second in Summer of the 2013 season.
 In 2014, KT Bullets took another third-place finish in Winter, but had no further success.
 At the end of 2014, after the World Championship concluded, the LCK announced large changes to its structure, which would include the two KT teams, KT Bullets and KT Arrows, merging into a single team, as well as the reduction from 3 splits a year, to two.
 In 2015, KT Rolster advanced to the finals once more in summer, and despite losing to SK Telecom T1, they qualified for the 2015 World Championship.
 At Worlds, KT took first place in their group with a 5–1 record and advanced to the knockout stage where they faced a fellow Korean team in Koo Tigers, and were defeated 1–3, exiting in the quarterfinals.
 For the 2016 season, KT took third place in spring, second place in summer, but did not qualify for the World Championship, losing out to Samsung Galaxy in the regional finals.
 After the 2016 season, it was announced that Ssumday would be leaving KT Rolster.